- Search The Registry

 From Detroit, MI., Jessica Care Moore was exposed to poetry as a student at Cody High School.
 She attended Michigan State University and Wayne State University, writing for campus newspapers at both schools.
-In her early twenties, Moore also was a news writer at Detroit's Fox television network outlet and began looking for places where she could read her poetry in the evening.
+In her early twenties, Moore was a news writer at Detroit's Fox television network outlet and began looking for places where she could read her poetry in the evening.
 "I didn't start reading out loud to strangers until '94," she told the Cincinnati City Beat.
-"My dad passed and I read a poem and people were very impressed by that."
+"My dad passed, and I read a poem, and people were very impressed by that."

 At an appearance at Detroit’s Pourme Café, she met members of the durable spoken-word group, The Last Poets, who had also influenced various hip-hop artists.
 She also impressed the café's owners, who ran a nearby hair salon and invited Moore to perform at some of the city's hairstyle expositions.
 Moore's success with this difficult audience bolstered her confidence in her work, and in 1995 she set out for New York City in a pickup truck with $700.

 As a reporter with a community newspaper in Brooklyn, she met local members of the growing café poetry scene.
-A producer for the nationally distributed Showtime at the Apollo television program heard one of her readings and that led to a chance to appear on the show's amateur-night segment in October of 1995.
-In 1997, she started a publishing company, Moore Black Press; publishing her poetry, The Words Don't Fit in My Mouth, and works by other poets.
+A producer for the nationally distributed Showtime at the Apollo television program heard one of her readings, which led to a chance to appear on the show's amateur-night segment in October of 1995.
+In 1997, she started a publishing company, Moore Black Press, publishing her poetry, The Words Don't Fit in My Mouth and works by other poets.

 "I don't sleep," she told the Michigan Chronicle that year.
 "It's my own fault."
-And indeed her career trajectory who had helped revivify that art of African American poetry seemed limited only by her own store of energy.
+And indeed, her career trajectory, which had helped reawaken the art of African American poetry, seemed limited only by her store of energy.
 Commissioned by The Apollo Theater to debut her 2009 multi-media solo theater show, God is Not an American sold out the Apollo Theater Salon Series.